ashgupta1971/DualBootLinuxMint/dual-boot-without-encryption.md

 utilities under Windows 10 and Linux Mint.
 You can skip those that do not interest you.

-All the steps shown below assume you are working within a Linux environment as root (ie. a live CD).
+All the steps shown below assume you are working within a Linux Mint live environment as root.

 ## Outline of Steps